mariuspopovici/starlimsvscode/README.md

 - Download extension files attached to [current release](https://github.com/MrDoe/starlimsvscode/releases).
 - (Install VSIX file, Import SCM_API.sdp package into STARLIMS)
-- Open a local workspace folder.
+- Add a local folder to the current VS Code workspace.
 This will serve as your local STARLIMS code repository.
 - Activate extension clicking the STARLIMS logo in the VS Code sidebar.
 - Configure extension settings (STARLIMS url, user and password, root folder).
 You will be prompted to set these upon attempting to activate the extension for the first time.
+The root folder should be set as the path to the folder selected in the previous step.
+- Configure VS Code Color Theme and activate the **SSL Language Theme (Dark)** theme.

 ## Known Issues